How To Fix Orbital Sander Slows Down? (8 PROVEN Fixes!)

 You can fix orbital sander stops when applied pressure by cleaning the brushes to remove dust and rust, lubricate bearings and replace clogged brushes with new ones.

-Use small-length power cables to avoid high-pressure build-up which can cause the orbital sander stops when the pressure is applied.
+Use small-length power cables to avoid high-pressure build-up which can cause the orbital sander to stop when the pressure is applied.

 Clean the orbital sander regularly and keep it in a less moisture environment to prevent dust and rust building which can reduce the machine’s efficiency.